-- ASCE COE 4(a) - "Act as faithful agents of their clients and employers with integrity and professionalism." - NSPE Fundamental Canon 4 - "Act for each employer or client as faithful agents or trustees." - ACEC Fundamental Canon 4 - "Act in professional matters for each client as faithful agents or trustees."
+- ASCE Canon 4 - "Engineers shall act in professional matters for each employer or client as faithful agents or trustees, and shall avoid conflicts of interest." - NSPE Fundamental Canon 4 - "Act for each employer or client as faithful agents or trustees." - ACEC Fundamental Canon 4 - "Act in professional matters for each client as faithful agents or trustees."